What to Know About Your Loved One’s Treatment

 What Is Desert Hope’s Discharge Process?

 We start planning for the discharge process the moment your loved one arrives at Desert Hope.
 We will discuss and review the expectations surrounding your loved one’s treatment, and coordinate the discharge process with all necessary parties pertaining to work, legal, and family issues.
-Our goal is to help your loved one experience the smoothest possible transition back into society after their time in rehab at Desert Hope.

 Our staff and therapists work closely with all patients to transition them from their current treatment programs to a lower level of care.
 We’ll recommend an appropriate level of care for your loved one based on their unique obstacles and the social stressors they may face when trying to stay sober.
 Desert Hope’s partial hospitalization and intensive outpatient programs in Las Vegas offer great opportunities for step-down care, for example.